Local Resident Information

 Engagement with Council and licensing authorities

 We have met with representatives from the Local Authority and are keeping them advised as to our plans.
 We have provided officers with a copy of an Event Management Plan, which includes, amongst other policies, the Noise Management Plan.
-We have also attended the council-run Safety Advisory Group (SAG) and will also meet with the SAG for an event debrief.
+We have also attended the council-run Safety Advisory Group (SAG) and will meet with the SAG for an event debrief.